sciZer0/7/v/README.md

 * use the public-private key pair authentication mechanism

-* be a highly-decentralized system of many incentivized, autonomous nodes — where each node is storing the same copy of the book of the blockchain.
+* be a highly-decentralized system of many incentivized, autonomous nodes — where often each node is storing the same copy of the book of the blockchain.

 Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth — of course, supposing the absence of other nodes potentially being malicious.